 Last summer, I walked into Mountain Trek with a host of digestive issues.
-Food and I were not—I repeat, and emphasize, NOT—on good terms.
+Food and I were not—I repeat and emphasize, NOT—on good terms.
 I was bloated.
 I was inflamed.
 I was crumbling.

-Because of Jenn’s excellence, I interviewed her to learn exactly what she’ll be doing throughout 2019.
+Because of Jenn’s excellence, I interviewed her to learn exactly what she’ll be doing throughout the year.
 I needed to get into her head to find out just how she’s always, well, a ball of sunshine.
 Is it what she eats?
 How she views life?
 How does she view life?
 I may not have gotten all the scoop this time around, but here’s a snapshot into how one nutrition specialist views New Year resolutions.

 To be honest, I don’t make resolutions!
 Instead, I take time to look back and reflect on the previous year.
 I’ve noticed this habit of reflection helps me create more self-awareness, and resilience.
 I’ve also found it helps me establish, and achieve, more meaningful goals.
 As a nutritionist, I also focus on the dietary strengths and challenges of the past year.
 I ask myself, how did my diet seem to affect my health, my energy, my overall wellbeing?